and27/HPC_Ant_Colony_Project/README.md

 `mpirun -n 4 ./a.out rl1889`

 If you want to run with a different instance your first need to configure the ants.h file with the max nodes = to the instance size
-According to the instance coordinates, if you have int then you need to configure the int x and int y in the ants.h and in the parallel_aco construct tsp function
+According to the instance coordinates, if you have integers as your instance coordinates, then you need to set int x and int y in the ants.h and in the parallel_aco construct tsp function